CiscoDevNet/sastre/README.md

     Backup task:

     positional arguments:
       <tag>                 One or more tags for selecting items to be backed up.
 Multiple tags should be separated by space.
+Available
-Available tags: all, policy_definition,
+                            tags: all, policy_definition, policy_list, policy_security, policy_vedge, policy_vsmart, template_device,
-                            policy_list, policy_security, policy_vedge, policy_vsmart, template_device, template_feature.
-Special tag 'all' selects all items.
+                            template_feature.
+Special tag 'all' selects all items, including WAN edge certificates.

     optional arguments:
       -h, --help            show this help message and exit --workdir <directory>
-                            Directory used to save the backup (default will be "backup_10.85.136.253_20191207").
+                            Backup destination (default will be "backup_198.18.1.10_20200226").
       --regex <regex>       Regular expression matching item names to be backed up, within selected tags.

 #### Important concepts: